lucia15/k8-data-visualization/README.md

  * Setup a serverless workflow which gets triggered with GitHub issues events (We should evaluate if we can use github actions or else go with AWS)
  * The event data in JSON format (committed to a GitHub repo) to be injected to the elastic server(e..g what log_to_elk does for JIRA).
  * Leverage osbot_aws api from public APIS https://github.com/owasp-sbot/ managed by GW.
-The bot API will fetch data from elastic server.
+The bot API will fetch data from the elastic server.
  * The raw issue data, to be consumed by the Jupyter Notebooks notebook.
  * The data stored on a separate repo will allow the Developers working on the visualization to not have to deal with the data collection.
- * For visualisation, use notebooks since they are good for prototyping, but we will need a Web Based UI to access the data
+ * For visualisation, use notebooks since they are good for prototyping, but we will need a Web Based UI to access the data.
+ * All code should follow Coding guideline, formatted in IDE and static analysis need to be done.